John Doerr: Personal life

 Doerr is married to Ann Howland Doerr.
 They live in Woodside, California, with their two children.

 In August 2010, they signed the Giving Pledge, a campaign set up by the Bill & Melinda Gates Foundation and Warren Buffett to get ultra-high-net-worth individuals to donate their fortunes to charitable causes within their lifetime.

 In 1997, Doerr was named a Distinguished Alumnus of Rice University for his accomplishments in business.
 In 2009, Doerr was named a Fellow of the American Academy of Arts & Sciences.
 In 2010, Doerr was inducted into the California Hall of Fame.
 In 2019, Doerr received the Golden Plate Award of the American Academy of Achievement.

 He is also member of the Global Advisory Board of Khan Academy.

 On May 4, 2022, Stanford University announced Ann and John Doerr's donation of $1.1 billion to establish the Stanford Doerr School of Sustainability.
 The gift is the second largest to an academic institution—the first being Michael Bloomberg's $1.8 billion gift to Johns Hopkins University.
-It is the largest gift to Stanford in the University's history.
+It is the largest gift to Stanford in the university's history.

 Politics

 Doerr is a supporter of the Democratic Party and has hosted fundraisers for the party on several occasions.
-John Doerr was also listed as one of the founders of FWD.us in April 2013.
-FWD.us is a lobbying group primarily funded by Mark Zuckerberg that aims at lobbying for immigration reform and improvements in education.
+Along with Mark Zuckerberg and Reid Hoffman, John Doerr was a co-founder of FWD.us, a lobbying group focused on immigration reform, improvements in education, and scientific research.